LWTechGaming/Website-V2/README.md

 Uses my [website boilerplate](https://github.com/LWTechGaming/website-boilerplate) for the live reloading system, [Browserify](http://browserify.org) for bundle transpilation and [CircleCI](https://circleci.com) for Continuous Integration.

-Also, the design is from HTML5UP because I suck at making websites look good.
+Also, the design is from HTML5 UP because I suck at making websites look good.
 See [LICENSE.txt](public/dev/LICENSE.txt).